 We will implement and promote a comprehensive program of school health services and health education by expanding the provision of nursing services within schools, assessing student health risk factors, and appropriately intervening to reduce students' medical barriers to education.
-Students and staff will be provided access to wellness and health education programs to promote better attendance and health.
+We will develop a plan that gives schools an opportunity-and a financial incentive-to partner with central office to add nurses to their staffs.
+We will provide students and staff with access to wellness and health education programs to promote better attendance and health.